 The islands in the Trust Area support strong communities characterized by a mix of lifestyles, livelihoods and individuals.
 Island residents work together to bring special skills and viewpoints to sustain a tradition of community involvement.
-Because the islands are close to major population centres they are attractive for vacation properties.
-But with absentee owners, who volunteers for the local fire department?
-Who provides needed services?
+As the islands are close to major population centres, they are attractive for vacation properties.
+However, with absentee owners, who would be able to volunteer for the local fire department?
+Who would provide needed services?
 How do we ensure that our communities continue to function as real neighbourhoods, rather than resort or tourist destinations full of temporary visitors?

 Please click below to print a letter size (8.5”x11”) version of the guide:

 A housing agreement is a legal contract entered into by the property owner and the Local Trust Committee to ensure affordable housing.
 In the agreement the owner, usually an organization or society, agrees to specific terms such as rental or leasehold rates, allowable amounts for rate increases, or the amount for which a unit may be sold.
 Housing agreements can also stipulate tenant or owner eligibility based on income or other criteria.
 These terms can vary between different agreements.

 Existing housing agreements are posted to the website by island, under the Administrative Bylaw pages.
 Denman Island, Galiano Island, and Salt Spring Island Local Trust Committees currently have housing agreements in place.

 Bowen Island Municipality has several housing agreements in place.
 For more information on these, please contact the municipality directly at firstname.lastname@example.org.

 An application guide has been created to provide more information about the process of establishing a Housing Agreement.
 For more information regarding Housing Agreements please contact planning staff.